alaamabruk/Naggro-Task/README.md

 Statement Task
 notes the application
-i make a simple Spring boot app for news Subscription and using spring boot security and JWT authentication for user login and authenticate for further requests by Jwt token i make it expires after 5 minutes..
+i make a simple Spring boot app for User Statement and using spring boot security and JWT authentication for user login and authenticate for further requests by Jwt token i make it expires after 5 minutes..

 using Spring Boot , Spring Security (JWT) , Rest Apis , MSAccess as the DB!.